cschulzsuper/multitenancy-monolith/README.md

 ## Background Jobs
   * /57 First draft of a very simple background job component, that exeutes jobs sequentially in a `HostedService`.
 For now, only simple logging heartbeat is implemented. https://github.com/cschulzsuper/multitenancy-monolith/commit/0c127587c5b1227f5dde1930f8618bb9d4c54fe7
   * /58 An HTTP PUT endpoint allows to change the schedule of a background job.
-Additionally, a changes were necessary to fix the swagger client and the authentication.
+Additionally, a changes were necessary to fix the swagger client and the authentication.https://github.com/cschulzsuper/multitenancy-monolith/commit/b065dfffa7235f78bbb8c37e7c3e72996672096d
+  * /59 Entity and management to store the job schedule in the data layer.
+Additionally, changes in the validation.

 # Backlog